angeruzzi/causal-synthetic-data-gen/README.md

 This project is licensed under the MIT License.

 ## 📖 Citation

 If you use this tool in your research, please cite:

-Angeruzzi, A. S., & Albertini, M. K. (2025).
+> Angeruzzi, A. S., & Albertini, M. K. (2025).
 Longitudinal Synthetic Data Generation from Causal Structures.

 ## 🤝 Contributions
 Contributions, issues, and feature requests are welcome.
 Feel free to submit a pull request or open an issue.

+## 📫 Contact

-- Alessandro S. Angeruzzi - alessandro@angeruzzi.com.br / alessandro.angeruzzi@ufu.br
+- **Alessandro S. Angeruzzi** - alessandro@angeruzzi.com.br / alessandro.angeruzzi@ufu.br
-- M. K. Albertini - albertini@ufu.br
+- **M. K. Albertini** - albertini@ufu.br